micmore/File-Name-Generator/README.md

-# File Name Generator for College Assignments
+# File Naming Tool

-This application assists college students in generating standardized file names for their assignments.
-It ensures that all files are named consistently, following a specific format that includes the course type, course number, module/chapter, assignment name, and the current date.
+This application assists in generating standardized file names for their assignments.
+It ensures that all files are named consistently, following a specific format.
+I created this for my college courses.
+The program includes the course type, course number, module/chapter, assignment name, and the current date.

 ## Features